nshown/javascript-async-demo/README.md

 # Javascript Async Demo
 This is a simple demo to illustrate the importance of JavaScript's functional programming style and how it enables webpages to function.
-I use Jupyter, D3, Plotly, and Bootstrap to illustrate how JavaScript elegantly handles long running functions.
+I use Jupyter, D3, Plotly, and Bootstrap to illustrate how JavaScript elegantly handles long running functions that display line plots for data from [coindesk](https://www.coindesk.com/API).

 ---